f86597/Syntax-Highlighter/README.md

 <h1>Syntax Highlighter</h1>

-<p>A simple and easy to use but Effective SYNtAX HIGHLIGHTER fr your website which support many programming languages.</p>
+<p>A simple and easy to use but Effective SYNTAX HIGHLIGHTER for your website which support many programming languages.</p>

 <h2>DEMO & Usage</h2>